-Eric is an accomplished public speaker and security expert that lectures internationally about espionage and national security, cybersecurity, fraud, corporate diligence and defense, hacking, pursuing ones dreams and surviving Hollywood.
+Eric is an accomplished public speaker and security expert that lectures internationally about espionage and national security, cybersecurity, fraud, corporate diligence and defence, hacking, pursuing one’s dreams and surviving Hollywood.

 In February 2001, Eric helped capture the most notorious spy in United States history, Robert Phillip Hanssen.
 In the three months preceding Hanssen’s arrest, Eric was selected to work with the spy within the newly minted information assurance division, created to protect all classified FBI intelligence.
 Eric was charged with gaining Hanssen’s trust and then using that relationship to slowly draw the traitor out of deep cover.
 Eric’s investigative skill led to the arrest and ultimate conviction of the master spy.

-Eric is an honors graduate of Auburn University.
-He earned his Juris Doctor degree from The George Washington University Law School, also with honors.
+Eric is an honours graduate of Auburn University.
+He earned his Juris Doctor degree from The George Washington University Law School, also with honours.
 Eric is available as a public speaker and as a consultant for film and television projects.

 Learn intricate details of the investigation that caught the most damaging spy in United States History.
 Robert Hanssen spied for the Soviet Union and Russia for over 22 years.
 The FBI had a very narrow window of just a few months to catch him.
 This is the story of how we succeeded in one of the most impressive undercover operations ever orchestrated by the FBI.

 Security professionals must not only look outward when securing a system, they must become spy hunters, looking for internal exploits and penetrations that may not be easy to detect.
 Includes an analysis of Edward Snowden and other recent internal penetrations